-Sadly, we no longer have Bill Haley, Elvis, Buddy Holly, Fats Domino, or Chuck Berry around anymore, and the only one left of the originators is Jerry Lee Lewis.
-Who would have figured that?
+Sadly, we no longer have Bill Haley, Elvis, Buddy Holly, Fats Domino, Chuck Berry, or Jerry Lee Lewis around anymore.

 Hey, when you’ve got Bill Haley, Elvis, Buddy, John, and George along with Michael Jackson, Hank Williams, Fats Domino, Aretha Franklin, Sam Cooke, Otis Redding, David Bowie, Janis Joplin, Chuck Berry, and Jim Morrison, not to mention, Jimi Hendrix, Jim Croce, Bobby Darin, Bob Marley, Marvin Gaye, Roy Orbison, Freddie Mercury, Glenn Fry, Prince, and Tom Petty waiting in the wings to go on.
 Hell, it’s almost worth dying just to see them live.

-I do know though that both my Grandfathers were from England, and my Grandmothers were both from Scotland.
+For example, all I know about my great-grandmother is that she was Lady In Waiting for Queen Victoria, but I do know that both my Grandfathers were from England, and my Grandmothers were from Scotland.

 It all began in Winnipeg,

 but we moved around a lot

 of our many stops.

 then it’s off to Vancouver

 Then back to Winnipeg